delvtech/council-kit/apps/council-ui/README.md

 ## Getting started

-This guide is under the assumption of being in the `@council-kit `monorepo.
+This guide is under the assumption of being in the `council-kit `monorepo.

 ### Install dependencies